Tracking Turtle Doves

 Titan being tagged_Suffolk2014_photo credit to Thomas Churchyard

-What has Titan taught us?
+What did Titan teach us?

 Titan flew mostly under the cover of darkness.
 He flew across vast landscapes such as the Atlas Mountains, Sahara Desert and the Gulf of Cadiz.
 And he travelled around 500-700 km per night, flying at a maximum speed of 60 km per hour.